-- 1. Read the safety information that begins on page "Safety" on page vii and "Installation guidelines" on page 32. - 2.
-Make sure that the server and all peripheral devices are turned off and that the power cords and all external cables are disconnected. - 3.
-Reinstall any adapters and reconnect any internal cables that you removed in other procedures. - 4.
+- Step 1.
+Read the safety information that begins on page "Safety" on page v and "Installation guidelines" on page 30. - Step 2.
+Make sure that the server and all peripheral devices are turned off and that the power cords and all external cables are disconnected. - Step 3.
+Reinstall any adapters and reconnect any internal cables that you removed in other procedures. - Step 4.
 Align the PCI riser-card assembly with the alignment pin and the guide rails on the chassis.

-5. Press down on the blue touch points on the PCI riser-card assembly to install the assembly in the server.
+Step 5.
+Press down on the blue touch points on the PCI riser-card assembly to install the assembly in the server.
 Make sure that the PCI riser-card assembly is fully seated in the PCI connectors on the system board.